 Unusual Options Activity Insight: BP

-On Monday, shares of BP (NYSE:BP) saw unusual options activity.
-After the option alert, the stock price moved down to $22.96.
+BP (NYSE:BP) shares experienced unusual options activity on Friday.
+The stock price moved down to $23.5 following the option alert.

 - Sentiment: BULLISH